Jamesdatutor314/Programming-Language-Trends-Analysis/README.md

 - Processed a dataset spanning 2008–2020 to compute the percentage of annual questions tagged with each programming language.
 - Identified the five programming languages with the highest cumulative question counts between 2015 and 2020.
 - Visualized trends in language popularity over time using R's ggplot2 library.
-- Python emerged as the fastest-growing language, while others like R showed steady, niche growth.
+- Python emerged as the fastest-growing language, while others like R showed steady growth.

 # Key Insights
 - Python's popularity has surged, consistently growing over the years, reflecting its adoption in machine learning, data science, and web development.
 - JavaScript continues to dominate as a versatile, stable language for front-end and back-end development.
 - Traditional languages like Java show a slight decline, indicating a potential shift towards more modern and dynamic alternatives.
-- Languages like R retain relevance in data science but are eclipsed by Python in general-purpose and applied use cases.
+- Languages like R retain relevance in data science but are passed by Python in general purpose and applied use cases.